tokyo-ml/tokyo-ml.github.io/_posts/2018-02-15-Is it singularity yet.md

 ### Ashley Smart *Keynote Talk*

+Ashley is an engineer at Bloomberg.
+His talks are always breathtaking and show his passion for machine learning and love for mathematics and the beauty of data.

 ### Takahiko Ito *Cookiecutter Docker Science*

 ### Yohei Kikuta *NIPS 2017 Report*

 ### Leszek Rybicki *Kelner*

+Leszek does image recognition at Cookpad.
+With a background in machine learning theory and experience with user-facing systems, his motivation is that his work helps as many users as possible.